AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 The 2005 paper extends the framework through general time-changed Lévy processes, providing more flexible models that can separately capture stochastic volatility and jump dynamics.
 Together, these papers represent the state of the art in Lévy-based option pricing as of the mid-2000s.

 **S6: Platen & Bruti-Liberati (2010).** *Numerical Solution of Stochastic Differential Equations with Jumps in Finance*, Springer.

-A note on dating: the project page lists this as 2017, but the Springer copyright page indicates 2010.

 This monograph provides comprehensive numerical methods for jump-diffusion SDEs, covering strong and weak approximation schemes, Monte Carlo simulation techniques, and multi-level methods.
 It is the implementation companion to the theoretical work of S2–S4: once one has a Lévy-based model, one needs to simulate it, and this book tells you how.
 Topics include Euler and Milstein schemes for jump-diffusions, variance reduction, and the treatment of infinite-activity Lévy processes (where jumps arrive at an infinite rate but remain summable).